uness7/uness7/README.md

     A tech enthousiast who loves crafting software & solving problems.
   </h3>
   <p>
-    My favorite quote so far : "I now work on operating systems in C for a living.
+    Favorite quote so far : "I now work on operating systems in C for a living.
 I just wanted to say that I still do not remember how to declare a function pointer.
 I still need to Google it every time."
   </p>
 </h1>